AdrienNini/RoR-Todo-list-API-Javry/README.md

 ```
 $ git clone https://github.com/AdrienNini/RoR-Todo-list-API-Javry.git
 ```
-* __Warning !__ You may need to change to database configuration depending on your install.
+* __Warning !__ You may need to change the database configuration depending on your install.
 In the file `config/database.yml` :

 ```YAML
 default: &default